hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

    Shows seconds instead of frames on the time axis.
 Sync Visible Range
-   Synchronizes the horizontal panning and scale of the editor with other time-based editors (Graph, Dope Sheet, NLA, and Sequencer) that also have this option is set.
+   Synchronizes the horizontal panning and scale of the editor with other time-based editors that also have this option is set.
    That way, they always show the same section of time.

 ----------